 Enforced by Major League Baseball- they could have sent the Miami Marlins to the American League, potentially setting up a Cubs-Marlins World Series in 2015, but instead chose to send the Houston Astros to the AL.

 The idea of a robot dogwalker (like Marty sees in Hilldale) doesn't seem so farfetched, given the growth of the personal robot market in recent years.
 The flying thing's unlikely, though.

 Action Film, Quiet Drama Scene: The scene in the saloon towards the end, which you could compare to High Noon.
 Buford and his gang have Marty trapped, and Buford is counting down to a showdown.
 Doc is unconscious.
 Marty is visibly struggling with whether or not to fight Buford, as Seamus looks on.

 Amplified Animal Aptitude: Doc's dog Copernicus seems to at an almost human level of intelligence at times.
 For starters, after Doc finishes reading the letter that his future self wrote to Marty, Copernicus seems to be rather sad about Doc being Trapped in the Past.
 In addition, Copernicus is the one who discovers Doc's tombstone, and he seems to realize what it says.

-Also, do not call Buford Tannen "Mad Dog."
+Do not call Buford Tannen "Mad Dog."
 It's clear that this button has been around for a while, as the moment Marty calls him "Mad Dog", every single patron and bartender hides or silently runs away.